Harry556/Crazy_Snake/README.md

  4. Link: https://github.com/Harry556/Crazy_Snake/edit/main/README.md

 ## Game Description (By Wong wai chun)
  In this game, the player will act as a moving snake that is composed by digital characters.
 The snake is very hungry and it needs eating foods continuously to survive.
  Although the concept of this game has a long history, our game is called **Crazy Snake** for some reasons.
  There are many new features that make this game differ from the traditional console snake game.
 For example, this game provides a large diversity of obstacles and foods to maximize the playfulness.
- The full features will be introduced in the next section: **Game Features**
+ The full features will be introduced in the next section.

 ## :dragon_face:Game features (By Wong wai chun)